-An associate degree earned in Canada is a significant milestone for any international student.
-It provides them with more employment options than a high school diploma.
-Also, it shows that they have grit, a crucial factor in university admissions or job applications.
+An associate degree earned in Canada can become a significant milestone for any international student, providing them with more employment options than a high school diploma.
+It also shows they have grit, a crucial factor in university admissions or job applications.
+If all those things have made you consider pursuing an associate degree program, this article is for you.

 What Is the Difference Between an Associate Degree and a Bachelor’s Degree?